srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 ### Exercise 1: Install Developer Tools and Products

- > [!NOTE] Check with you Instructor to understand if the lab hosting environment has already been prepared with some or all of the required tools.
+ > **Note**:  Check with you Instructor to understand if the lab hosting environment has already been prepared with some or all of the required tools.

 #### Task 1: Install .NET Core